JS Chiyoda (2016): Development and design

 The appearance is almost the same as Chihaya, but the mast has been changed to a tower shape.
-Both the installed DSRV and ROV are new, and the number of people that can be rescued by one dive has been increased from 12 to 16 on the Chihaya-equipped boat, and the battery has been changed from a silver / zinc secondary battery to a lithium-ion secondary battery.
+Both the installed DSRV and ROV are new, and the number of people that can be rescued by one dive has been increased from 12 to 16 on the Chihaya-equipped boat, and the submersible's battery has been changed from a silver/zinc compound secondary battery to a lithium-ion secondary battery.
 We changed it to shorten the charging time.
-ROVs have significantly improved mobility and search ability, making it possible to accurately check the status of distressed submarines that DSRVs have traditionally been in charge of.
+ROVs have significantly better mobility and search ability than previous equipment, making it possible to accurately check the status of distressed submarines, improving on something that DSRVs have traditionally done.